 Jaguar has a reputation for producing performance cars but the E-Pace is targeted squarely at families, so it has a greater focus on efficiency than outright performance.
 However, the E-Pace isn't quite a class-leader in economy terms, so you may be better off in one of its rivals if running costs are a primary concern.
-The equivalent BMW X1, for example, is capable of up to 56.5mpg.
-The most economical E-Pace will do 46.9mpg.
+The equivalent BMW X1, for example, is capable of around 50mpg.
+The most economical E-Pace will do 45mpg.

 Jaguar E-Pace MPG & CO2

 All three petrol engines are relatively powerful and come with automatic gearboxes and four-wheel drive as standard, so they aren’t cheap to run.
-The P200 and P250 both claim up to 29.2mpg with CO2 emissions of between 200-218g/km.
-The petrol E-Paces offers similar economy to the Audi Q3 40 TFSI, but the BMW X1 xDrive20i is slightly more efficient at 38.7mpg.
+The P200 and P250 both claim up to 31.3mpg with CO2 emissions starting from 203g/km upwards.
+The petrol E-Paces offers similar economy to the Audi Q3 40 TFSI, but the BMW X1 xDrive20i is slightly more efficient at around 38mpg.

-All versions of the E-Pace will be slightly less efficient with larger alloy wheels.
-VED (tax) is the standard rate (apart from for the PHEV, which gets a small discount), but be aware that the E-Pace range straddles the £40,000 threshold, so some of the more expensive models will incur a surcharge during years two to six of ownership.
+The entry-level D165 equipped with a manual gearbox is liable for the standard VED (road tax) rate, while all other versions including the PHEV will cost the discounted VED rate.
+Be aware that the majority of the E-Pace range straddles the £40,000 threshold, so some of the more expensive models will incur the annual surcharge during years two to six of ownership.

 Jaguar provides a three-year warranty on all its new cars, which is very similar to those provided by Audi, BMW and Mercedes.
 There is the option to buy an extended warranty to cover the car when the first three years has elapsed.